jwngr/OSCalc/README.md

 ```

-## Usage
+## API Reference

-Usage instructions for OSCalc will go here once the library has been written.
+An API reference for OSCalc will go here once the library has been written.

 ## Contributing